vmchien217/dagger/hilt/migration-guide.md

 This can be done by annotating each module currently installed in your component with `@InstallIn(ApplicationComponent.class)`.
 If there are a lot of modules, instead of changing all of those now, you can create and install a single aggregator `@Module` class that includes all of the current modules.
+This is just a temporary solution, however, since in order to take full advantage of Hilt features like [uninstalling modules](testing.md#uninstall-modules), you will need to break up the aggregator module in the future.

 <div class="c-codeselector__button c-codeselector__button_java">Java</div>
 <div class="c-codeselector__button c-codeselector__button_kotlin">Kotlin</div>